morganhepler/freecodecamp-cash-register-project/README.md

 # freecodecamp-cash-register-project
-Cash register project for freeCodeCamp Certification Project using HTML, CSS, and JavaScript,
+Cash register project for freeCodeCamp Certification Project using HTML, CSS, and JavaScript